Air quality reporting: How useful a service is it, really?

 Just so you know, I have been closely tracking area air quality since Earth Day 2019 or Apr.
 22nd, a month into spring.
 The purpose for my doing this is because, based on forecasts – not actual readings, I wanted to know how I should plan each day.

-Depending on the information made available at the time I used that information to determine whether I would work or venture outside.
-I had a loosely developed gauge I used for making that determination based on the Air Quality Index or AQI.
+In using the Air Quality Index or AQI and depending on the information available at the time I could then determine, based on this, whether I would work or venture outside.

 Broadcast television reporting

-Air quality reporting on broadcast television I have deemed to be a fair resource, meaning it is just okay.
+When it comes to air quality reporting I have deemed broadcast television to be but a fair resource, meaning it is just okay.
 This is how I see it.

 This type of reporting, while, to me, is of limited value, I feel that something on this order is, however, better than having no such reporting at all.